joeshub/css-in-react/07-styled-components/workshop/README.md

 ## 1. Import ThemeProvider from styled-components

-Notice we are using ThemeProvider but it hasn't been defined.
 Notice an error on the page as well.
 Let's fix it.
+We are using ThemeProvider but it hasn't been defined.

 * Open App.js and import ThemeProvider from styled-components.
 * Nice work, now check the page, there is a new error asking us to pass in a theme to ThemeProvider